humio/security_monitoring/README.md

-# Windows Best Practice Security Monitoring
+# Windows Best Practice Monitoring
 A log collecting config that can form the basis of a windows based infrastructure Observability effort.

 Initially build from a security monitoring perspective the Logscal Logcollector config has been expanded to facilitate observability for OPS teams in general.